contentauth/c2pa-c/docs/context-settings.md

 ## Using Context with Builder

-`Builder` uses `Context` to control manifest creation, signing, thumbnails, and verification.
+`Builder` uses `Context` to control manifest creation, signing, thumbnails, and more.

 > [!IMPORTANT]
 > The `Context` is used only when constructing the `Builder`.
 It copies the configuration internally, so the `Context` doesn't need to outlive the `Builder`.